NickAzp/cse15l-lab-reports/lab-report-3-week-6.md

 # Streamlining ssh Configuration

+Streamlining ssh Configuration is really useful to increase the efficiency in the terminal.
+It also helps to remember what your login is for specific hosts.

 Show your .ssh/config file, and how you edited it (with VScode, another program, etc)

 ![Image 1](1l3.png)